 Injuries: secondary care

-- Fracture of femur and lower leg/ankle fractures are the most common types of injury among adults and forearm fractures and other, unspecified head injuries are the most common types of injury for children.
+- Fracture of femur is the most common type of injury among adults, and fracture of forearm is the most common injury for children (Table [174Kb]).

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.